Back

 HIST 4316 Readings And Research HIST 4316 Readings and Research (3-0).
 An individualized course with varying topics to be chosen by the instructor in consultation with the student.
 May be repeated once.
 Equivalent courses: HST 4327 (through Summer 2021), HST 4316 (through Summer 2022), HSTR 4316.

-HIST 4317 History of Antebellum Slavery HIST 4317 Special Topics (3-0).
+HIST 4317 Special Topics HIST 4317 Special Topics (3-0).
 QEP MAPPED COURSE Selected Topics in areas of history.
 May be repeated for credit when the topic varies.
 When U.S. History is the topic the course may be used to meet U.S. History requirements.

-HIST 4317 History of Food HIST 4317 Special Topics (3-0).
+HIST 4317 ST: Age of Revolutions HIST 4317 Special Topics (3-0).
 QEP MAPPED COURSE Selected Topics in areas of history.
 May be repeated for credit when the topic varies.
 When U.S. History is the topic the course may be used to meet U.S. History requirements.

 HIST 4317 ST: Comparative Slavery HIST 4317 Special Topics (3-0).
 QEP MAPPED COURSE Selected Topics in areas of history.
 May be repeated for credit when the topic varies.
 When U.S. History is the topic the course may be used to meet U.S. History requirements.